-Ferry Boat Clearance: at the north and south ends of Vashon Island the race course crosses ferry lanes.
+FERRY BOAT CLEARANCE: at the north and south ends of Vashon Island the race course crosses ferry lanes.
 All boats must maintain a minimum 500 yard distance from any FERRY BOAT regardless of its location and speed which has the right of way at all times.
+All boats shall stay clear of the Point Defiance ferry landing area before, during, and after the race.

-Traffic Separation Lanes: As some of the race will be in or in the vicinity of the Traffic Separation Scheme, all skippers and crews are expected to be fully familiar with and comply with Rule 10 of the International Regulations for Preventing Collisions at Sea which states: Skippers are reminded that vessels under sail DO NOT always have the right of way over power driven vessels. "...a sailing vessel shall not impede the safe passage of a power-driven vessel following a traffic lane."
+TRAFFIC SEPARATION LANES: Race participants shall monitor VHF Channel 14 in addition to VHF Channel 72.
+As some of the race will be in or in the vicinity of the Traffic Separation Scheme, all skippers and crews are expected to be fully familiar with and comply with Rule 10 of the International Regulations for Preventing Collisions at Sea which states: Skippers are reminded that vessels under sail DO NOT always have the right of way over power driven vessels. "...a sailing vessel shall not impede the safe passage of a power-driven vessel following a traffic lane."
 Race participants are expected to yield to vessels in the traffic lane even to the detriment of competitive position.
 If a race participant needs to contact Vessel Traffic Service (VTS) they should use VHF Channel 14.
 Interference with ferry or traffic lane power driven vessels may result in a boat being disqualified.